DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 * your salary meets the requirement for a Skilled Worker visa

-### Salary requirement for a skilled worker visa
+### Salary requirement for a Skilled Worker visa

-The salary you must be paid to get a visa varies according to whether you are employed as a ‘qualified’ or ‘unqualified’ teacher.
-This depends on your level of experience and qualifications – your employing school can explain whether the role you are applying for is qualified or unqualified.
-The salary requirement also varies depending on the region you are applying to work in.
+The salary you need to get a visa depends on if you're employed as a 'qualified' or 'unqualified teacher'.

+Your employing school can explain if the role you're applying for is qualified or unqualified.
+Qualified roles require more experience or qualifications.

+The salary requirement also varies depending on the region you're applying to work in.

 If you are employed as a qualified teacher and work in: